perkyquirky/Guides/DNSCrypt and Pihole/dnscrypt.md

 `./dnscrypt-proxy`

 We should get a similar result to the first time.
-Exit once it has successfully run.

 Once DNSCrypt has run successfully, exit out with `ctrl + c`.